Marma point massage is a deeply restorative and transformative healing technique which is used in traditional Ayurvedic massage, or abhyanga.

 Neurochemicals help with:

-• Breathing and muscle movement
+- Breathing and muscle movement

-• Memory and learning
+- Memory and learning

-• Heartbeat and blood pressure
+- Heartbeat and blood pressure

-• Thinking and feeling
+- Thinking and feeling

-• Stress response and hormone regulation
+- Stress response and hormone regulation

-• Sleeping, healing and ageing.
+- Sleeping, healing and ageing.

-• Digestion, hunger and thirst
+- Digestion, hunger and thirst

 Marma points are used in Abhyanga ( Ayurvedic warm herbal oil massage) to improve circulation, help release blocked energy and to enhance the body’s natural ability to heal.
 The massages promote emotional balance and spiritual growth.
 They are considered both curative and preventative in Ayurvedic medicine and along with other therapies are used to treat a wide range of issues, including chronic pain, stress, fatigue, addiction, anxiety and depression, urinary, heart, liver, hormonal and digestive issues as well as skin conditions.
-They are particularly recommended for new mums, as giving birth can deplete the tissues of the body and they are also wonderful in helping to assist the body to rebalance during and after natural shifts like the menopause.
+They are particularly recommended for new mums, as giving birth can deplete the tissues of the body.
+They are also wonderful in helping to assist the body to rebalance during and after natural shifts like the menopause.

 How Do I Book In?